 Peace of Mind

-As parents, it’s normal to experience anxiety as your child individuates and becomes an adult, and with the pandemic still raging, these fears have undoubtedly intensified.
-While you can’t totally prevent your child from an unforeseen illness or injury, you can at least rest assured that if your child ever does need your help, you’ll have the legal authority to provide it.
+As parents, it’s normal to experience anxiety as your child individuates and becomes an adult, and with the pandemic, these fears have undoubtedly intensified.
+While you can’t totally prevent your child from an unforeseen illness or injury, you can at least rest assured that if your child ever does need your help, you’ll have the legal authority to provide it right away.
+And, that can make all the difference.

 This article is a service of the Law Office of Keoni Souza, LLC, an estate planning law firm in Honolulu, Hawaii.
 We don’t just draft documents; we ensure you make informed and empowered decisions about life and death, for yourself and the people you love.
 That is why we offer a strategic planning session, during which you will get more financially organized than you have ever been before and make all the best choices for the people you love.
 You can begin by contacting our office today to schedule a planning session and mention this article to find out how to get this $750 session at no charge.